-- Project Waste Bunker at Earls Gate Energy Centre
+- Project Major Project: Waste Bunker at Earls Gate Energy Centre

 - Project lead Paul McVittie, Regional Sales Manager

 - Key benefit Tackling unsafe ground conditions with one of the strongest hydraulic struts on the shoring market

 ‘There is a partnership here between Clugston and MGF.
 Everyone has had to work together and it has been a real team effort.
 MGF have been on the phone available to me all day every day, it’s been fantastic service.’Mick Cleary, Clugston Construction Section Manager

 Assistance was required at a major project site in Grangemouth, Scotland, to provide temporary support for safe access to complete ongoing progress made on a new waste bunker.

 MGF became involved with the project after meeting with the contractor, Clugston Construction.
 Discussions took place surrounding the initial design and how external factors had the potential to affect the end scheme.